 [c, u, u_cost, up, A_forward, mca_info, c_min, c_max, u_min, u_max, r, u_capacity, eta_energetic, eta_saturation] = ecm_enzyme_cost_minimization(network, network.kinetics, v, ecm_options);

-% You may use this command to save all results as SBtab files (again, the file path can be changed)
+% Save results to SBtab files (again, the file path may be changed)

 document_name = 'E. coli central carbon metabolism - ECM result';

 opt = struct('r', network.kinetics, 'method', 'emc4cm', 'document_name', document_name, 'save_tolerance_ranges', 1);

 ecm_save_result_sbtab(outfile_name, network, c, u, A_forward, opt, c_min, c_max, u_min, u_max, u_capacity, eta_energetic, eta_saturation);

 % Display graphical output:

 graphics_options.reaction_order_file = ;

 graphics_options.enzyme_colors = sunrise_colors(length(ecm_options.ind_scored_enzymes));